 Welcoming the Class of 2017 on behalf of the Charles River Campus faculty, John R. Finnerty, a College of Arts & Sciences associate professor of biology and winner of a 2013 Metcalf Award for Excellence in Teaching, one of the University’s highest teaching awards, told new students that they are entering a global-minded community that could “not be accused of being an ivory tower.”
 The University, said Finnerty, reflects a “symbiosis between academic course work and worldly engagement.”

 The themes of self-discovery and responsibility echoed throughout the ceremony.
 In his invocation, the Reverend Robert Allan Hill, dean of Marsh Chapel, implored the freshmen to “balance the left foot of adventure with the right foot of prudence.”
 As he did last year, Brown cautioned the students against underage and binge drinking, warning that in addition to lowering academic performance, excessive alcohol consumption could land students in the emergency room, compromise their safety, or result in their removal from student housing.
 “For some,” he said, “the consequences can be much, much worse,” alluding to the Boston Police Department’s move this year to an arrest-first policy for students who break alcohol laws.
-“I ask you today to act responsibly,” Brown said.
+“I ask you today to act responsibly,” Brown told the assembled students and parents.
 “Don’t take unnecessary risks.”

 In spite of their diverse academic paths, he said, they should all hone four skills while at BU: study the great traditions of thought that informed the world’s cultures; learn “to distinguish between logical and illogical arguments”; be attuned to the struggle between self-interest and community interest; and “be scientifically literate” and mathematically literate.
 “You need to hone your quantitative reasoning skills to be successful in today’s world,” he said.